FiberTransOfLIFE/IFTS/README.md

 # Introduction

 IFTS is an open source simulation tool for intelligent optical communication based on Python, which aims to meet the needs of scientists, optical communication engineers and researchers in related fields for optical communication simulation toolkits.Different from the traditional communication simulation tools, IFTS provides a simulation version based on Pytorch, and integrates a variety of neural network algorithms, which makes the simulation platform can accelerate the simulation with the help of GPU and neural network, naturally compatible with the intelligent algorithm design of optical communication.

+### Note: At present, you cannot directly obtain IFTS and its code from GitHub.
+Now, GitHub only provides us with a platform for communication.
+If you want to use and download IFTS, you can visit our **[IFTS publishing website](https://ifibertrans.sjtu.edu.cn/)**  to obtain IFTS.

 # Characteristic